SiddhantPanda/Bookish/README.md

 # MyReads Project

-This project keeps track of the books that you're reading, want to read or completed it.
+This project keeps track of the books that you're reading, want to read or those that you've completed.

 ## Getting Started